Skip to main content

 When the hormonal conversation within this axis becomes less clear or the signals become weaker, as they naturally do with age or under chronic stress, the body’s metabolic instructions change.
 Optimal levels of testosterone and estrogen promote a metabolically favorable state.

 They encourage the growth and maintenance of muscle tissue, which is your body’s primary engine for burning calories.
 A pound of muscle requires more energy to sustain than a pound of fat, even at rest.
-A healthy HPG axis, therefore, supports a higher basal (BMR), making it easier to maintain a healthy body composition.
+A healthy HPG axis, therefore, supports a higher basal metabolic rate (BMR), making it easier to maintain a healthy body composition.

 A disruption in the HPG axis sends a different set of instructions.
 Lower levels of key hormones can signal to the body a state of scarcity or stress, prompting it to conserve energy.
 This translates into a metabolic shift.